wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ## R

 All of the graphics here will be generated with [R](http://www.r-project.org/), which is described on its web site as "a language and environment for statistical computing and graphics."
 It's a powerful tool for advanced statistics, but it's also used for other purposes such as data mining and, as we'll be doing here, visualization.
 R on its own has a fairly simple interface, so I recommend also installing [RStudio](http://www.rstudio.org/), a GUI that runs on top of R and provides an very powerful and much friendlier interface.
 Install R first, then RStudio.
 They both run on all major platforms.
+The examples below will all work with just R.

 ## The code

-All of the code in this paper is available at [http://github.com/wdenton/c4lj-dentographs](http://github.com/wdenton/c4lj-dentographs).
-Every command line or R code snippet is reproducible.
-There are two kinds of snippets of code below: `$` is at the command line and `>` is in R.  You can use your command line in a shell or terminal window on any Linux, Unix or Mac OSX system, or with Cygwin on Windows.
+All of the scripts used in this paper is available at [http://github.com/wdenton/c4lj-dentographs](http://github.com/wdenton/c4lj-dentographs).
+Every shell or R command is fully reproducible.
+There are two kinds of snippets of code below: `$` is at the command line and `>` is in R.

 To make a local copy of the repository, run this at the command line:

     $ git clone http://github.com/wdenton/c4lj-dentographs
     $ cd c4lj-dentographs

 The last step is to set your R working directory to this same `c4lj-dentographs` directory.
-Either run R at the command line in that directory, or, if you're using RStudio, use Tools | Set Working Directory in the menu bar.
+Either run R at the command line in that directory, or if you're using RStudio use Tools | Set Working Directory in the menu bar.

 ## The data

-[Data files to replicate the examples](http://hdl.handle.net/10315/10024) are all available in my library's institutional repository.
-Download the !!! four files there to the `c4lj-dentographs` directory.
+[Data files to replicate the examples](http://hdl.handle.net/10315/10024) are all available.
+Download the five files there to the `c4lj-dentographs` directory.
 They are all compressed with `gzip` so you will need to uncompress each before it can be used, for example:

     $ gunzip utoronto-949.txt.gz